unoplatform/uno.extensions/doc/Learn/Tutorials/Markup/HowTo-CustomMarkupProject-Theme.md

 ##### For a test, change the ColorPaletteOverride and run the project.

-We change the Theme.Colors.Background.Default.Key and will be able to check the change if we customize the Background on the Page.
+We change the `Theme.Colors.Background.Default.Key` and we will be able to check the change if we customize the `Background` on the `Page`.

 ```csharp
 //From